 Oscar Freire Street

 There is no place like this in São Paulo.
 You can start or end your night here, on the street where everything happens.
-Augusta Street crosses Paulista Avenue so in direction to downtown it’s called “Baixa Augusta” (something like Low Augusta).
+Augusta Street crosses Paulista Avenue, so towards downtown it’s called “Baixa Augusta” (something like Low Augusta).
 This part is very interesting with lots of bars, restaurants and movie theaters.
 I recommend Sancho Bar & Tapas (Rua Augusta, 1415).
 On Tuesdays you can eat paella for a fair price.
-Take a lot at the menu.
+Take a look at the menu.

 Ibirapuera Park – Pedro Álvares Cabral Avenue